ARGOeu/ams-consumer/README.md

 ## Installation

-Component is supported on Centos 6 and Centos 7.
+Component is supported on Centos 7.
 RPM packages and all needed dependencies are available in ARGO repositories so installation of component simply narrows down to installing a package:

 	yum install -y argo-ams-consumer